-Traditionally surgery has been taught as a technical and practical specialty.
-This short course takes a completely different approach and looks at the provision of surgical services at a global level.
+Traditionally surgery has been taught as a technical and practical specialty; however this short course takes a completely different approach and looks at the provision of surgical services at a global level.
 The term 'Global Surgery' in this course encompasses all related specialties including obstetrics, gynaecology and anaesthesia/critical care.

-This five-day course, run by Oxford University Global Surgery Group, is suitable for those interested in global surgery in all disciplines.
-The first four days will comprise presentations, discussions and seminars looking at major topics in global surgery such as burden of disease, manpower issues, training, partnership, supplies, service management and research needs.
+This five-day course, run by Oxford University Global Surgery Group, is suitable for those in all disciplines interested in global surgery.
+The course comprises presentations, discussions and seminars looking at major topics in global surgery such as burden of disease, manpower issues, training, partnership, supplies, service management, research needs, advocacy and ethics, and resource allocation.
 There will also be a half-day session on practical preparation for surgery in Low and Middle Income Countries (LMICs).

 The need for global surgery

-The publication of the Lancet Commission on Global Surgery in 2015 has highlighted the massive disparity in provision of life saving and life changing surgical services around the world.
+The publication of the Lancet Commission on Global Surgery in 2015 highlighted the massive disparity in provision of life saving and life changing surgical services around the world.
 Recent estimates quoted in the commission report suggest that 5 billion of the world’s 7 billion population do not have access to safe timely surgical treatment near to where people live, and that 150 million more surgical procedures are needed per year if even a barely adequate service is to be provided.

-Delegates are advised to arrive in Oxford on Sunday, 9 September to ensure they are able to attend the programme of teaching and interactive workshops beginning on the morning of Monday, 10 September.
+Delegates are advised to arrive in Oxford on Sunday, 8 September 2019 to ensure they are able to attend the programme of teaching and interactive workshops beginning on the morning of Monday, 9 September 2019.
+The course will be held at Green Templeton College.

-- Global Needs: Lancet Commission/ indicators of surgical need and activity.
+- Lancet Commission/ indicators of surgical need and activity.
 Evidence and solutions.

 - Equipping the surgical workforce in an age of rapid communication.